Tenet 3(e) of Ecocosmology has an interesting, philosophically and theologically challenging aspect to it.

 The concept of Ecocosmology we are talking about in this post, however, indicates that humans must become that superior something, must become more than biological, and yes must become like a god or gods.

 And of course that would bring up the question "what is god?" which the aforesaid website considers to be an "afterward":

 In this book I’ve used the word “god” in two senses.
 First, there are the gods that have populated human history—rain gods, war gods, creator gods, all-purpose gods (such as the Abrahamic god), and so on.
 These gods exist in people’s heads and, presumably, nowhere else.(Evolution of God, Afterward).
-The Ecocosmology tenet we have been discussing considers the morph from biological to god being as merely a better survival mechanism; but beyond that "a higher purpose" is contemplated in some other circles outside of Ecocosmology.
+The Ecocosmology tenet we have been discussing considers the morph from a biological species into a god being as merely a better survival mechanism; but beyond that "a higher purpose" is contemplated in some other circles outside of Ecocosmology.

 But occasionally I’ve suggested that there might be a kind of god that is real.
 This prospect was raised by the manifest existence of a moral order—that is, by the stubborn, if erratic, expansion of humankind’s moral imagination over the millennia, and the fact that the ongoing maintenance of social order depends on the further expansion of the moral imagination, on movement toward moral truth.
 The existence of a moral order, I’ve said, makes it reasonable to suspect that humankind in some sense has a “higher purpose.”
 And maybe the source of this higher purpose, the source of the moral order, is something that qualifies for the label “god” in at least some sense of that word.